 3. Reaching the non-purchasing visitors

-When feedback is only requested at a check out desk or through the email of the person making the transaction, then you’re only capturing a segment of the customer base – one whose opinion will be influenced by the cost of the product or service.
+When feedback is only requested at a check-out desk or through the email of the person making the transaction, then you’re only capturing a segment of the customer base – one whose opinion will be influenced by the cost of the product or service.
 The visitors who don’t make transactions or who are accompanying the paying customer often provide a more unbiased view of the experience.
-For example, studies have shown that restaurant customers are more satisfied when they’ve paid a lot for their meal.
-Wouldn’t you be curious in that case to know what the customers who didn’t pay thought?
+They're often referred to as the 'shadow guest' or customer.
+As an example, studies have shown that restaurant customers are more satisfied when they’ve paid a lot for their meal.
+But wouldn’t you be curious in that case to know what the customers who didn’t pay thought?
 Both are just as likely to leave a review in any case.

 4. Customers who respond can be identified

-Local Measure Pulse has the flexibility to be integrated with various touchpoints: through Wi-Fi login or through connected devices and machines already present in the customer journey.
-Learn more about how Pulse can help drive customer satisfaction.
+Local Measure Pulse is a real-time customer feedback tool for recovering service and improving customer satisfaction.
+It has the flexibility to be integrated with various touchpoints: through WiFi login or through connected devices and machines already present in the customer journey.
+Learn more about how Pulse can help drive customer satisfaction for your business.